 Gordon and Harris didn’t do a whole lot for the Chiefs last year, but they are currently still on the roster.

 The chances of Kansas City selecting a tight end in the first round are pretty slim, but what if top prospects Eric Ebron or Jace Amaro are still available when the Chiefs are on the clock?
 Should Kansas City select one of them?

 If the Chiefs decide to take a tight end this year, they more than likely won’t do so until the later rounds.
 Some of the sixth and seventh round prospects the Chiefs could land are names like Larry Webster, Richard Rodgers, Blake Annen, and Marcel Jensen.

 Annen is out of Cincinnati (where Kelce played) so maybe that will be some sort of encouragement to take him, who knows?

 Would you want the Kansas City Chiefs to draft a tight end this year?
 If so, who?
 Leave your comments below and don’t forget to follow us on Twitter and Like us on Facebook for all content on Kansas City sports!

-Tags: Andy Reid Anthony Fasano Blake Annen Demetrius Harris Eric Ebron Featured Jace Amaro John Dorsey Kansas City Chiefs Larry Webster Marcel Jensen NFL Draft Popular Richard Gordon Richard Rodgers Sean McGrath Tight Ends Travis Kelce
+Tags: Andy Reid Anthony Fasano Blake Annen Demetrius Harris Eric Ebron Jace Amaro John Dorsey Kansas City Chiefs Larry Webster Marcel Jensen NFL Draft Richard Gordon Richard Rodgers Sean McGrath Tight Ends Travis Kelce